Skip to main content

 Build Topical Authority, Not Just Individual Pages

-AI Mode's query fan-out means it evaluates your site across multiple sub-queries simultaneously.
-Sites that cover a topic comprehensively across multiple interlinked pages signal authority more strongly than a single long-form page trying to cover everything.
+AI Mode's query fan-out evaluates your site across multiple sub-queries simultaneously.
+Sites that cover a topic comprehensively across multiple interlinked pages signal authority more strongly than a single long-form page trying to cover everything alone.

-Build topic clusters: a pillar page that provides a broad overview, supported by detailed pages that go deep on each subtopic.
+Build topic clusters: a pillar page that provides the broad overview, supported by detailed pages that go deep on each subtopic.
 Link them together with clear, descriptive anchor text.
-This architecture gives AI Mode multiple citation targets across related queries — and the internal link structure helps Gemini understand the relationships between your content.
+This architecture gives AI Mode multiple citation targets across related queries, and the internal link structure helps Gemini understand the relationships between your content.

 Strengthen E-E-A-T Signals

-Earn mentions from authoritative domains.
-Add genuine expert contributions to platforms like Wikipedia, industry publications, and professional communities.
-These off-site signals influence how Google assesses your site's trustworthiness for AI Mode citations.
-Unlinked brand mentions from high-authority sites carry weight in the trust calculation.
+Earn mentions from authoritative domains to build entity authority across the web.
+Add genuine expert contributions to Wikipedia, industry publications, and professional communities.
+Unlinked brand mentions from high-authority sites carry weight in the trust calculation, so off-site presence matters as much as on-site signals.

 Keep Content Fresh and Dated